What does Sevilla mean?

 Sevilla is an uncommon first name for females but a very popular last name for both adults and children (#5132 out of 150436, Top 3%).
 (2000 U.S. Demographics)

-Popular variation forms of Sevilla (#unlisted) listed in the Top 1000 are Sibyl and Sybil.
+Popular variation forms of Sevilla (not ranked) listed in the Top 1000 are Sibyl and Sybil.
 Forms like Cybilla are uncommon.
 Adoption of these girl names was at its most widespread during 1910-1919 (usage of 0.528%) and has become significantly lower since, with the versions Sibyl and Sybil becoming less in vogue.
 Shown below is a comparison of the popularity of Sevilla and corresponding names.
 (2014 Birth Statistics)